 Both vegan and vegetarian meal plans are associated with weight loss, heart health, and improved blood sugar control and blood cholesterol (6,7,8,9,10).

-Of course, these benefits, for your weight, heart or otherwise, are only fully realized when calorie control and overall nutrition balance is considered, and that goes for vegans and vegetarians.
+Of course, these benefits, for your weight, heart, or otherwise, are only fully realized when calorie control and overall nutrition balance are considered, and that goes for vegans and vegetarians.

 It's a draw.
 Vegan and vegetarian diets done right may provide some significant health benefits but like most things, it depends on what works best for the individual and how healthy they are already.

 Both styles of eating get points for sustainability since opting for more plants in your meals is thought to be slightly easier on the environment by using fewer resources (mainly less land, feed, and water) for production (12,13).